 Adopt a mixed breed dog

 There are lots of great dogs out there who lack a home just because they don't have the right pedigree.
 But you can do your part to change all that.
 Getting any dog is a big responsibility, but a mixed breed will likely be healthier, happier, better behaved — and live longer than a purebred of the same age.

 Donate to your local shelter

 Not in the position to adopt a mutt?
 You can still help out your local shelter with a donation.
-Your money goes to things like food, toys, and medicine.
-Every dollar counts, so you can really make a difference in the lives of all the dogs there.
+Your money goes to things like food, toys and medicine.
+Every dollar counts, so you can really make a difference in the lives of all the dogs at the shelter.